 Fences should not obstruct sight distance for vehicular traffic on public ways or create any other hazard or potential hazard.

 Inspections.
-Each permit holder shall allow the Code Enforcement Officer to inspect the property annually, and additionally in response to a complaint, for the purpose of determining continued compliance with this Ordinance.
-Failure to permit the Code Enforcement Officer, upon reasonable notice, entry onto the property for purposes of an inspection shall be grounds for revocation of a permit.
+Each permit holder shall allow the CEO to inspect the property annually, and additionally in response to a complaint, for the purpose of determining continued compliance with this Ordinance.
+Failure to permit the CEO, upon reasonable notice, entry onto the property for purposes of an inspection shall be grounds for revocation of a permit.

 Permit Fees and Annual Inspection Fees:

-All permit fees are due upon initial submittal of the application to the Planning Board.
-All permit fees and annual inspection fees for Automobile Graveyards or Junkyards, Automobile Recycling Businesses shall be established by the Select Board and updated or reaffirmed annually.
+All permit fees and publishing costs are due upon initial submittal of the application to the municipal officers.
+All permit fees and annual inspection fees for Automobile Graveyards or Junkyards, Automobile Recycling Businesses shall be established by the municipal officers and updated or reaffirmed annually.

 The municipal officers shall collect all fees in advance from the applicant for a permit (or permit holder in the case of annual inspection fees).